Clear and precise about bailiff matters.

 4. ASSAULTED of INJURED by Bailiffs

 Victim of violence?
-Claim Personal Injury and private prosecutions
+Personal Injury Claims, private prosecutions.

 5. ARRESTED or CHARGED?

-The remedies available of abuse of police powers and unlawful imprisonment
+The remedies available of buse of police powers and unlawful imprisonment

 Why police do not investigate bailiff crime and say it is a civil matter